mienaikoe/ziyu/Chapters/7_Chapter.md

 *"silence."*

 Thi sublimated and coalesced into a cloud and vanished into the tree, turning its bark an earthen orange.
 The breeze picked up and the song of the Ziyu sang loudly all around me as I lay grasping the roots where my mother last spoke.
-I listened closer to the sound; closer than before. *Is there a pattern?*
+I listened closer to the sound; closer than before. *What am I listening for?*

 "Good Morning, Liffa."